Greater Manchester Fire and Rescue Service

 You should only apply for a storage licence if you have suitable storage facilities already in place and should have insurance to cover the storage of explosives.

 If you have suitable storage then you can apply using the online application form.

-You should have a separate licence for every premises where you wish to store explosives or display fireworks for sale.
+You must have a separate licence for every premises where you wish to store explosives or display fireworks for sale.

 You can find licence fees here.

-Your storage facilities will be inspected prior to an Explosives Storage Licence being granted and also during the licensing period.
-The inspections are to check for compliance with the storage regulations and your specific licence conditions.
+Your storage facilities will be inspected prior to an Explosives Storage Licence being granted and during the licensing period.
+The inspections will check for compliance with the storage regulations and your specific licence conditions.
 You must not store any explosives before you receive your storage licence.